alasram/maplibre-native-experimental/docs/mdbook/src/profiling/tracy-profiling.md

 #### Tracy client

-Tracy client consists in an API to mark CPU and GPU performance zones.
+Tracy client consists of an API to mark CPU and GPU performance zones.
 A zone is a code section where the start and end timestamps are recorded.

 #### Tracy server